frimps-astro/frimps-astro.github.io/community-detection.md

 ---
 layout: community_detection
-title: Community Detection by Fuzzy Relation
+title: Community Detection by Fuzzy Relations
 description: Evaluating the Detection of Non-Overlapping Communities using the CDFR Algorithm
 permalink: /community-detection
 ---